 DFARS 252.204-7012 (Implementing NIST 800-171) is a hefty regulation to wade through on your own.
 That’s what we’re here for!
 Let’s start with the first question burning in your mind, “What is UCTI?”

-There are two terms thrown around that are synonymous with contract-sensitive, but unclassified information — UCTI (Unclassified Controlled Technical Information) & CUI (Controlled Unclassified Information).
-Whether the contract-sensitive information is at rest in your network (data stored in files, databases, emails, etc.) or in-transit (being sent through your network).
+There are two terms thrown around that are synonymous with contact-sensitive, but unclassified information — UCTI (Unclassified Controlled Technical Information) & CUI (Controlled Unclassified Information).
+Whether the contact-sensitive information is at rest in your network (data stored in files, databases, emails, etc.) or in-transit (being sent through your network).
 New contracts will have markups that identify your DFARS compliance requirements, but some older ones that have not been modified and re-issued may not.
 Either way, you need to be proactive in treating all contracts as having this requirement.

 From the CUI Registry website, under the Controlled Technical Information category, example of this data include: “…information including research and engineering data, engineering drawings, and associated lists, specifications, standards, process sheets, manuals, technical reports, technical orders, catalog-item identifications, data sets, studies and analyses and related information, and computer software executable code and source code.”